FabianLander/fabianlander.github.io/_posts/2025-02-28-Veech-alternative.md

 </div>

 <div class="proof">
-This is a direct application of Proposition 5 together with Theorem 1.
+This follows directly from Proposition 5 in conjunction with Theorem 1.
 The number of domains is bounded because the number of saddle connections in any direction is bounded by the sum of all multiplicities of all saddle connections.
-Therefore, combinatorially there is a finite number of possible segments that can connect domains and thus a bounded number of minimal and periodic components.
+Therefore, combinatorially, there exists only a finite number of possible segments that can connect domains, yielding a bounded number of minimal and periodic components.
 </div>

-A direct consequence is the following theorem:
+A beautiful consequence of this analysis is the following theorem:

 <div class="thm">
 <div class="thm-title">Proposition 7.</div>